gher-uliege/PhysOcean.jl/README.md

 Pkg.clone("https://github.com/gher-ulg/PhysOcean.jl")
 ```

-Or if you want to use the latest version, you the following command:
+Or if you want to use the latest version, you can use the following command:

 ```julia
 Pkg.add("PhysOcean")